-How to Sort Data in Alphabetical Order in Excel (8 Methods)
+How to Sort Data in Alphabetical Order in Excel: 8 Methods

 STEPS:

-• First, select the range B5:D10.
+• Select the range B5:D10.

 Sort Value in Alphabetical Order in Excel with Sort Feature

-• Finally, you’ll get the sorted result.
+• You’ll get the sorted result.

-2. Apply Excel Filter Feature to Set Data in Alphabetical Order
+Method 2 – Apply Excel Filter Feature to Set Data in Alphabetical Order

 STEPS:

-• Firstly, click B4.
+• Click B4.

-• After that, select Home EditingSort & Filter Filter.
+• Select Home EditingSort & Filter Filter.

 Apply Excel Filter Feature to Set Data in Alphabetical Order

-• At last, it’ll return the sorted data.
+• It’ll return the sorted data.

-3. Sort Multiple Columns in Excel
+Method 3 – Sort Multiple Columns in Excel

 STEPS:

-• In the beginning, select the range B5:D10.
+• Select the range B5:D10.

-• Then, select Data Sort & FilterSort.
+• Select Data Sort & FilterSort.

 Sort Multiple Columns in Excel

-• Consequently, the Sort dialog box will pop out.
+• Sort dialog box will pop out.

-• Now, press Add Level.
+• Press Add Level.

-• In the end, you’ll get the desired sorted data.
+• You’ll get the desired sorted data.

-4. Alphabetically Sorting Rows
+Method 4 – Alphabetically Sorting Rows

 STEPS: